Solau92/DevJava-Projet-6-Pay_My_Buddy_App/ReadMe.md

 ## - **Pay My Buddy Application**

-An app to transfer money easyly . </br>
+An app to transfer money easily . </br>
 This app uses Java to run.